Hiring A Contractor, A Dangerous Game

 4. How is the Product Installed?
 A quality contractor will educate you on the correct way to install the products that are being offered.
 90% of failures on a remodeled home are installation based.
 We replace the siding on 5-10 jobs annually because of poor quality installations.
 Many of these projects had the siding installed less than 5 years prior that has to be removed and replaced.

 5. What Type of Warranty do You Offer?
 Manufacturer warranties are typically useless as they don’t cover any installation based failure.
 Since 90% of failures are caused by improper installation it is imperative that your contractor offers an “installation based warranty”.
 Our company offers a Lifetime Craftsmanship Warranty covering any installation based failure for as long as you own your home.
 By using high quality materials and in-house crews we are confident in our installations.
 LRS has a 20 year track record and over 2,500 homes currently under warranty.

 Confident Contractors, Great Results

 A quality contractor will have confidence in their company and the methods that they use and should want to educate you on those methods.
-By educating clients on the front end it insures that you can share in the remodeling experience because you understand the steps that are being taken at every level of the project to insure that not only will your house look great, but that it will last a long time.
+By educating clients up front, it ensures that you can share in the remodeling experience because you understand the steps that are being taken at every level of the project to validate that not only will your house look great, but that it will last a long time.
 By educating yourself about the process and working with a contractor who is knowledgeable about the work that is being done you can assure yourself that you will have a good remodeling experience and avoid the “pitfalls” that so many homeowners experience through a lack of research and price based decision making.
 Educate yourself upfront and choosing an educated contractor with a solid long-term reputation pays dividends once the job is finished.

 Ready For An Estimate?
 Contact Us